fieldchester/hello-world/README.md

 Hi World!

-Chester here, I mouse with my left hand.
-I'm right handed.
+Chester here, beeing righthanded, I learned to mouse with my left hand.
-A giant leap for me but a small step for mankind.
+Yet a small step for manki
+nd, a giant leap for me.